 Now the flap is finished!
 The outside is colored and a picture is drawn on the inside.

-My daughter will be able to open the flap to review and remember what she learned about Noah’s Ark.
+As a result, my daughter will be able to open the flap to review and remember what she learned about Noah’s Ark.

 Now it’s time to glue the flap to the lapbook!